kaunofakultetas/gateopener-server/README.md

 sudo reboot
 ```

-### 1.3.
-Test the system and if everything is ok - proceed
+### 1.2.1.
+Test the NVIDIA GPU and if everything is ok - proceed
 ```sh
 sudo docker run --rm --runtime=nvidia --gpus all ubuntu nvidia-smi
 ```